jonpas/ArmaQDL/README.md

 $ hatch shell
 ```

-Limited Linux support exists for testing purposes, but launching Arma or opening last log file are not supported.
+Limited Linux support exists for testing purposes, but launching Arma or opening the last log file is not supported.
 Contributions are welcome!